TheGrio

-TheGrio, styled as thegrio, is an American television network and website with news, opinion, entertainment and video content geared toward Black Americans.
+TheGrio is a brand name owned by American media company Allen Media Group for a television network and a website aimed at African Americans.

 History

-TheGrio is to "focus on news and events that have a unique interest and pronounced impact within the national African Americans audience," offering what co-founder and Executive Editor David Wilson feels "are underrepresented in existing national news outlets".
+TheGrio is to "focus on news and events that have a unique interest and pronounced impact within the national African Americans audience," offering what co-founder and Executive Editor David Wilson feels is "underrepresented in existing national news outlets".

 The website's name is derived from the word griot, the term for a West African oral historian and storyteller.

-The website originally launched in June 2009 as a division of NBC News, it became a division of MSNBC in 2013.
+The website originally launched in June 2009 as a division of NBC News.
 It was founded by the team who created the documentary film Meeting David Wilson.
+It became a division of MSNBC in 2013.
 In 2014, it was sold to its founders.
 In June 2016, Byron Allen's Entertainment Studios acquired the site.

 The TV channel was founded as Light TV in 2016 by reality television producer Mark Burnett and his wife, actress Roma Downey, as an inspirational network as part of his chairmanship of MGM Television, which operated the network.
 It was sold to Entertainment Studios in late 2020, and relaunched as TheGrio TV in January 2021, with a Black-specific programming focus.

-After Entertainment Studios purchased the assets of the bankrupt Black News Channel in late July 2022, that network was merged into TheGrio TV on August 1, including the former's existing cable, satellite and advertiser supported on-demand streaming carriage, and plans to add more news and commentary to TheGrio TV's schedule.
+After Entertainment Studios purchased the assets of the bankrupt Black News Channel in late July 2022, that network was merged into TheGrio TV on August 1, including the former's existing cable, satellite and advertiser supported on-demand streaming carriage.
+Allen claimed to want to add more news and commentary to TheGrio TV's schedule.
+However, the promised content was never really delivered on its own, and consisted mainly of already existing interviews from other AEG shows and archived BNC content.
+By the 2024 presidential election, news programming had been reduced to the contractual minimum within the BNC contract.